Skip to main content

 • Progesterone ∞ Oral micronized progesterone is particularly effective for sleep due to its conversion into the neurosteroid allopregnanolone.
 This metabolite is a potent positive modulator of GABA-A receptors in the brain, producing a calming, sedative-like effect that facilitates falling asleep and staying asleep.
 This action directly compensates for the natural decline in progesterone that often precedes menopause, restoring a sense of tranquility at bedtime.

 These hormones can be administered through various methods, each with specific benefits.
 Transdermal patches or creams for estradiol provide steady, continuous delivery, while oral progesterone is often preferred for its sleep-promoting benefits.
-A typical starting protocol for a woman in menopause might involve a low-dose estradiol patch combined with a nightly oral progesterone capsule, a regimen that has been shown to improve significantly.
+A typical starting protocol for a woman in menopause might involve a low-dose estradiol patch combined with a nightly oral progesterone capsule, a regimen that has been shown to improve sleep quality significantly.

 Testosterone Optimization for Men